top of page

 Kazakhstan’s Uneven Education Frontier

-Across the windswept plains of Kazakhstan, the world’s ninth-largest country by land area, opportunity often depends on geography.
-In Astana and Almaty, sleek public schools boast robotics labs and trilingual instruction.
-In the western steppe, children gather in aging buildings where electricity flickers and textbooks are passed from sibling to sibling.
-The nation’s vastness, once its pride, has quietly become its most stubborn barrier to educational equality.
-After the Sovi
+Across the windswept plains of Kazakhstan, the world’s ninth-largest country by land area, opportunity often depends on location and geography.
+In Astana and Almaty, students at well-funded public schools enjoy the luxury of robotics labs and trilingual instruction.
+In the western steppe, however, children gather in aging buildings where electricity flickers and textbooks are passed from sibling to sibling.
+The nation’s vastness has quietly become its most stubborn barrier to

 Samuel Maley